Skip to main content

 I've created 2 skip logic statements to accomplish this:

-Once you've completed setting up your questions and skip logic statements, you can also customize the end screen text.
+Once you've completed setting up your questions and logic statements, you can also customize the end screen text.

 Settings - Randomize